Andrea-Perin/Andrea-Perin.github.io/_posts/2024-12-19-circulant_distance.markdown

 with $$x>0$$ and $$|z| < x$$.
 This is a manifold, too!
 I will call it $$\mathcal{C}_{++}^2$$; this is a 2D manifold (one fewer dimension than $$\mathcal{S}_{++}^2$$).
-Specifically, it can be visualized as a slice of the cone above, obtained by intersecting it with the plane $x=y$.
+Specifically, it can be visualized as a slice of the cone above, obtained by intersecting it with the plane $$x=y$$.
 This is, again, a cone (at least algebraically speaking; I guess it is also geometrically a 2D cone).
 We can now visualize the geodesics between circulant matrices on a 2D plane.